Professor Lord David Alton of

 After serving as

-house officer and medical officer ta Korlebu Teaching Hospital,
+house officer and medical officer at Korlebu Teaching Hospital,

 Holy Family Hospital, Nkawkaw and Cape Coast General Hospital, I